lucaslioli/regis-collection-gs/README.md

-# REGIS Collection GS - Retrieval Evaluation for Geoscientific Information Systems
+# REGIS Collection Gold Standard/Ground Truth
+> Retrieval Evaluation for Geoscientific Information Systems

 ## Gold Standard repository

 Public repository for the paper **Evaluating and Mitigating the Impact of OCR Errors on Information Retrieval**, submitted to **International Journal on Digital Libraries**.